TheRealFREDP3D/CrewAI-Learning-Exercises/README.md

 # CrewAI-Working-Teams

 Here are the resulting experimentation with CrewAI.
-These are working groups of AI agents and tasks to play with.
+I am testing mostly how to use CrewAI with local LLMs (Ollama).
+I will commit my working code and petinent files.

 ## Crews